jbcodeforce/aws-studies/docs/ai-ml/index.md

 ![](./images/SageMakerStudio.png)

+### Deeper dive

+* [x] [Onboard to Amazon SageMaker Domain Using IAM Identity Center](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-sso-users.html) to define user in IAM-IC and then use Domain in SageMaker to authorize users to login via SSO.
+* [x] [Add permissions to your Amazon SageMaker Studio account](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) when we need to enable access from Studio to SageMakerAPI using the IAM policies `AmazonSageMakerFullAccess` and `AWSCloudFormationFullAccess`.
+The lab is little bit old, so now in SageMaker we need to access user via Domain.

 Please ensure that the role "arn:aws:iam::4...:role/service-role/AmazonSageMaker-ExecutionRole-20221207T113525" exists and that its trust relationship policy allows the action "sts:AssumeRole" for the service principal "sagemaker.amazonaws.com".
 Also ensure that the role has "s3:GetObject" permissions and that the object is located in us-west-2.

 ## [Forecast](https://docs.aws.amazon.com/forecast/latest/dg/what-is-forecast.html)